luisatomo/PHPSymfonyTest/README.md

 3.2.
 Search for Clients by:<br>
   - **User: i.e.** _retrieve all Clients a User belongs to_
   - **Name: i.e.** _search within the company's name text_

+3.2.
+Using one raw SQL:<br>
+  - get a list of companies where each company has maximum revenue in its industry: e.g. `Amazon` for `E-icommerce`

 Services
 ========